Funding Circle Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Funding Circle Holdings plc has executed a share buyback by purchasing 62,123 of its own ordinary shares on the London Stock Exchange from Investec Bank plc.
-This transaction is part of a previously announced buy-back program, and the acquired shares will be held in treasury.
-The move is likely aimed at optimizing the company’s capital structure and potentially enhancing shareholder value by reducing the number of shares in circulation, which could positively impact the company’s stock price.
+Funding Circle Holdings plc has announced the repurchase and cancellation of 18,173 ordinary shares from Investec Bank plc as part of its ongoing share buyback program.
+This transaction, executed on the London Stock Exchange, is aimed at reducing the company’s share capital, which will now consist of 310,385,331 ordinary shares with voting rights.
+This strategic move is expected to enhance shareholder value and optimize the company’s capital structure.

-The most recent analyst rating on (GB:FCH) stock is a Hold with a £124.00 price target.
+The most recent analyst rating on (GB:FCH) stock is a Buy with a £1.70 price target.
 To see the full list of analyst forecasts on Funding Circle Holdings stock, see the GB:FCH Stock Forecast page.

 Spark’s Take on GB:FCH Stock